Program 2026

 Defining Self & Purpose

-Don't Cry For Me All You Drag Queens by Kristal Sotomayor
+Don't Cry For Me All You Drag Queens • Kristal Sotomayor

 Artist Q & A

-Founded in 2010, the WVMSFF has been a hub for narrative and experimental filmmakers worldwide, bringing diverse cultural and artistic perspectives to West Virginia and the Appalachian region.
+Established in 2010 by the Digital Art and Animation area of the West Virginia University School of Art and Design, WVMSFF has been a hub for international experimental and independent filmmaking in our region, bringing diverse cultural and artistic perspectives to West Virginia University and Appalachia.